azurecurve/azrcrv-to-twitter/readme.txt

 # About azurecurve

-**azurecurve** was one of the first plugin developers to start developing for Classicpress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/) and are integrated with the [Update Manager plugin](https://codepotent.com/classicpress/plugins/update-manager/) by [CodePotent](https://codepotent.com/) for fully integrated, no hassle, updates.
+**azurecurve** was one of the first plugin developers to start developing for Classicpress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/) and are integrated with the [Update Manager plugin](https://directory.classicpress.net/plugins/update-manager) for fully integrated, no hassle, updates.

 Some of the other plugins available from **azurecurve** are:
  * [Add Open Graph Tags] (https://development.azurecurve.co.uk/classicpress-plugins/add-open-graph-tags/) ([download] (https://github.com/azurecurve/azrcrv-add-open-graph-tags/releases/latest/))